Meet Our Team

 As Administrative Coordinator for the Mack Institute, Kate wears whichever hat the moment requires, assisting her colleagues with projects and events while maintaining up-to-date contact lists and full office supply cupboards.
 Kate received her BA in Spanish from Earlham College, and came to the Mack Institute after nine years as Assistant Bursar at a small college in upstate New York.
 Previous to that, she coordinated finances and events for an organization that provided grants and ongoing professional education for primary and secondary school teachers.
 She also fondly recalls her early years as a photo lab technician.

-Associate Director of Ecosystems
+Senior Associate Director of Innovation Ecosystems

 Joe Nebistinsky